-Truck Platooning Testing
+Truck Platooning Evaluation

-NREL's fleet test and evaluation team assesses the fuel savings potential of semi-automated truck platooning of line-haul sleeper cabs with modern aerodynamics.
+NREL assesses the fuel savings potential of semi-automated truck platooning of line-haul sleeper cabs with modern aerodynamics.
 Platooning reduces aerodynamic drag by grouping vehicles together and safely decreasing the distance between them via electronic coupling, which allows multiple vehicles to accelerate or brake simultaneously.

-Track Testing of Platooned Tractor-Trailer Trucks
+Track Evaluation of Platooned Tractor-Trailer Trucks

 A number of conditions impact the savings attainable, including ambient temperature, distance between lead and trailing truck, and payload weight.
 Future studies may look at ways to optimize system fuel efficiency and emissions reductions.